hauze-v/web-dev/mdn-css/css-first-steps/how-is-css-structured/NOTES.md

 `@import 'styles2.css'`

-One of the most common rules you'll come across is @media, which allows you to use `media queries` to apply CSS only when certain conditions are true (e.g. when the screen resolution is above a certain amount, or the screen is wider than a certain width).
+One of the most common rules you'll come across is @media, which allows you to use **media queries** to apply CSS only when certain conditions are true (e.g. when the screen resolution is above a certain amount, or the screen is wider than a certain width).

-I
+## Shorthands ##
+Some properties like `font`, `background`, `padding`, `border`, and `margin` are called **shorthand properties** - this is because they allow you to set several property values in a single line, saving time and making your code neater in the process.

+**Warning**: While shorthands often allow you to miss outu values, they will then reset any values that you do not include to their initial values.
+This ensure that a sensible set of values are used.
+However, this might be confusing if you were expecting the shorthand to only change the values you passed in.